 Here have been found also several endemic arthropods (weevil beetle, springtail, mite), one tardigrade as well as sea animals – sea cucumbers, brittle stars and starfish.
 Land insects of Heard Island show surprising adaptations to harsh life conditions.

-- Big Ben – Heard Island.
-Active volcano, last eruption took place in 2008, but there have been many more eruptions over the last decades, mostly fixed only by satellites from space.
+- Mawson Peak of Big Ben – Heard Island.
+An active volcano, last eruption took place in 2008, but there have been many more eruptions over the last decades, mostly fixed only by satellites from space.
 The tallest part – Mawson Peak – is the highest mountain in the territory of Australia (2,745 m).
 Mountain is covered with ice.
 14 glaciers flow from Big Ben to all directions.
-Satellite data shows that here might be located lava lake with a diameter of 100 – 150 m.
+Satellite data shows that there might be located lava lake with a diameter of 100 – 150 m.

 - Cape Lockyer Macaroni Penguin Colony – south-eastern Heard Island.
 One of the largest colonies of macaroni penguins (Eudyptes chrysolophus) worldwide.
 Here they live on a steep slope.

 - Doppler Hill King Penguin colony – south-eastern Heard Island.
-Colony with more than 25,000 breeding pairs of king penguins (Aptenodytes patagonicus).
+A colony with more than 25,000 breeding pairs of king penguins (Aptenodytes patagonicus).
 This colony is not the largest in the world but nevertheless it is certainly impressive.

 - Lava tunnels of Laurens Peninsula – north-western Heard Island.
-Extensive network of lava caves.
+An extensive network of lava caves.

 - McDonald Islands – active volcano, at least 230 m high.
 The interesting feature of this volcano is that over the last decades it has turned two of the McDonald Islands into a single island.
 Through the eruptions the area and height of the main island increased, connecting it with Flat Island.